Updated: June 17, 2021

 But looking at the bright side, I believe that all those years of dealing with frustration gave me strength and the proper perspective to overcome my weaknesses.

-It has invaluably prepared me to conquer more challenging disappointments in the future such as feeling stuck and defeated in my work, my relationships, and most specially in my finances.
+It has invaluably prepared me to conquer more challenging disappointments in the future such as feeling stuck and defeated in my work, my relationships, and most especially in my finances.

 I shut down everything temporarily and go inside my “sanctuary” – armed with music and comfort food, I drive around the city without a destination.